Visual1mpact/Paradox_AntiCheat/docs/Commands_Features/moderation.md

 >Example: !despawn help
 >```

+## !gui
+### At A Glance
+The GUI command provides access to an interactive menu for managing server settings, player actions, and other administrative tasks.
+This is designed to streamline complex administrative functions into an easy-to-use interface.

+!> Required Clearance Level To Execute: 1

+> ```
+> Usage: "!gui"
+> Example: !gui
+> ```

+### **Notes**
+- The GUI command is optimized for rapid server administration and reduces potential for input errors.
+- Requires appropriate permissions for specific actions within the GUI.
+- Works best on supported platforms with input and display capabilities (e.g., desktop versions of Minecraft Bedrock).

 ## !op
 ### At A Glance
 The op command is used to grant a player Paradox-Op status within the server, providing them with elevated permissions and access.